tsamaya/leaflet-opencage-geocoding-and-geosearch-samples/README.md

 const control = L.Control.openCageGeocoding(options).addTo(map);
 ```

-Test it with `leaflet-2.x-global-script.htm`, don't forget to set your API key
+Test it with `open geocoding_leaflet-2.x-global-script.html`, don't forget to set your API key

+## Geosearch usage with Leaflet 1.x

+Test it with `open geosearch_leaflet-1.x.html`, don't forget to set your Geosearch key

+## Geosearch usage with Leaflet 2.0.0-alpha

+Test it with `open geosearch_leaflet-2.x-global-script.html`, don't forget to set your Geosearch key